KittyCAD/modeling-app/docs/kcl/log.md

 ---
 title: "log"
-excerpt: "Computes the logarithm of the number with respect to an arbitrary base."
+excerpt: "Compute the logarithm of the number with respect to an arbitrary base."
 layout: manual
 ---

-Computes the logarithm of the number with respect to an arbitrary base.
+Compute the logarithm of the number with respect to an arbitrary base.

 The result might not be correctly rounded owing to implementation details; `log2()` can produce more accurate results for base 2, and `log10()` can produce more accurate results for base 10.